ganeshlore/ArrayInLocalStorage/README.md

 # ArrayInLocalStorage
-Store Array in Localstorage, So Use Array Globally
+Store Array in Localstorage, So You Can Access Array Globally

+storeArrayinLocalStorage(data)
+function store value in array if its not exist